ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Connected protocols such as TCP and TLS-over-TCP have a strong mapping between the Local and Remote Endpoints (four-tuple) and their protocol connection state.
 These map into Connection objects.
 Whenever a new inbound handshake is being started, the Listener should generate a new Connection object and pass it to the application.

-### Implementing listeners for Unconnected Protocols
+### Implementing listeners for Connectionless Protocols

-Unconnected protocols such as UDP and UDP-lite generally do not provide the same mechanisms that connected protocols do to offer Connection objects.
-Implementations should wait for incoming packets for unconnected protocols on a listening port and should perform four-tuple matching of packets to either existing Connection objects or the creation of new Connection objects.
-On platforms with facilities to create a "virtual connection" for unconnected protocols implementations should use these mechanisms to minimise the handling of datagrams intended for already created Connection objects.
+Connectionless protocols such as UDP and UDP-lite generally do not provide the same mechanisms that connected protocols do to offer Connection objects.
+Implementations should wait for incoming packets for connectionless protocols on a listening port and should perform four-tuple matching of packets to either existing Connection objects or the creation of new Connection objects.
+On platforms with facilities to create a "virtual connection" for connectionless protocols implementations should use these mechanisms to minimise the handling of datagrams intended for already created Connection objects.

 ### Implementing listeners for Multiplexed Protocols